apache/cloudstack-documentation/source/adminguide/accounts.rst

           #.
 If the user exists in CloudStack, it is ensured to be enabled

-          #. if it doesn't exist it is created in a new account with
+          #.
+If it doesn't exist it is created in a new account with
              the username as names for both account and user.

        #.
 In case authentication fails the user will be disabled in
           cloudstack after the configured
-          'incorrect.login.attempts.allowed' number of attempts.
+          ``incorrect.login.attempts.allowed`` number of attempts.

-#. autosync.
+#. **autosync**.
 A domain is configured to use a LDAP server and in this
    domain a number of accounts are 'mapped' against LDAP groups.
 Any user that is in one of these configured accounts will be checked against the current state of LDAP and if they exist they will be asserted to be